Planning & Designing a Kitchen That Works for You

 Pros: Parties & Socialising

 For those who love to entertain and be the centre of attention, open plan kitchens always get the vote.
-They offer the perfect entertaining space as all your guests can congregate and mingle in a single room, where carefully created zones can offer an area for drinks and nibbles, then onto the dining area for the main meal and the lounge area for coffees and good old fashioned gossip - all within the same space.
+They offer the perfect entertaining space as all your guests can congregate and mingle in a single room, where carefully created zones can offer an area for drinks and nibbles, then onto the dining area for the main meal and the lounge area for coffees and good old fashioned gossip – all within the same space.
+It means you avoid the usual crowding of groups into small spaces with walls, most notably the kitchen and instead, allow your guests to roam free and still feel like a part of the gathering.

 Open Plan Kitchens Make Keeping an Eye on the Kids a Lot Easier.
 Image credit: Good Housekeeping